Setup

 Model-Specific Considerations

-• For Pi 5, consider using an active cooler for temperature management during intensive tasks.
+- For Raspi-5, consider using an active cooler for temperature management during intensive tasks, as in the LLMs (SLMs) lab.

 Remember to adjust your project requirements based on the specific Raspberry Pi model you’re using.
-The Pi Zero is great for low-power, space-constrained projects, while the Pi 4/5 models are better suited for more computationally intensive tasks.
+The Raspi-Zero is great for low-power, space-constrained projects, while the Raspi-4 or 5 models are better suited for more computationally intensive tasks.